 \subsection{Functional renormalization group}

 Since the pioneering work of Wilson and Kadanoff \cite{Wilson, kadanoff1966scaling}, various forms of the RG have been developed for different contexts, intersecting with probability and information theories \cite{gordon2021relevance, apenko2012information, beny2015information, pessoa2018exact, cotler2023renormalization}.
-RG appears to be a general concept in physics rather than a topic confined to QFT or condensed matter theory.
-Notably, RG enables the exploration of effective infrared (IR) physics by progressively integrating out short-wavelength fluctuations.
+The RG appears to be a general concept in physics rather than a topic confined to QFT or condensed matter theory.
+Notably, it enables the exploration of effective infrared (IR) physics by progressively integrating out short-wavelength fluctuations.
 In field theory, this process is well-defined as long as the theory includes a canonical notion of scale.
-In QFT, this scale is often derived from the background space or space-time, which provides canonical definitions of \textit{microscopic} and \textit{macroscopic} physics, allowing wavelength modes to be uniquely ordered by these boundaries \cite{ZinnJustinBook1}.
-The RG flow can also be defined in a more abstract framework that does not depend on background structures like space-time, as long as quantum fluctuations can be sized.
-Here, this size is determined by the spectrum of the Gaussian kernel, with fluctuations, in the corresponding eigenbasis, ordered by the size of their eigenvalues \cite{lahoche2022generalized, Bradde, Lahochebeyond, CarrozzaReview}.
-From an information-theoretic perspective, the Gaussian kernel functions as the Fisher information metric \cite{amari2000methods}, so that intrinsic scaling acquires a geometric interpretation via the eigenvalues of this metric \cite{beny2015information, beny2015renormalization}.
-For other unconventional recent applications of RG, see \cite{cheng2023simplex, villegas2023laplacian, lahoche2023functional, lahoche20241, erbin2022non} and references therein.
+In QFT, this scale is often derived from the background space or space-time, which provides canonical definitions of \textit{microscopic} and \textit{macroscopic} physics, allowing wavelength modes to be uniquely ordered between these limits \cite{ZinnJustinBook1}.
+The RG flow can also be defined in a more abstract framework that does not depend on background structures like space-time, as long as quantum fluctuations can be assigned a scale.
+Here, this scale is determined by the spectrum of the Gaussian kernel, with fluctuations in the corresponding eigenbasis ordered by the magnitude of their eigenvalues \cite{lahoche2022generalized, Bradde, Lahochebeyond, CarrozzaReview}.
+From an information-theoretic perspective, the Gaussian kernel acts as the Fisher information metric \cite{amari2000methods}, so that intrinsic scaling acquires a geometric interpretation via the eigenvalues of this metric \cite{beny2015information, beny2015renormalization}.
+For other recent unconventional applications of the RG, see \cite{cheng2023simplex, villegas2023laplacian, lahoche2023functional, lahoche20241, erbin2022non} and references therein.